With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreGreat Circle New Homestead is one of mental health facilities in Saline County, Missouri, located at 28143 Ladybug Drive, 65340 zip code.
+Learn MoreGreat Circle New Homestead is a mental health facility in Saline County, MO, located at 28143 Ladybug Drive, 65340.
 Great Circle New Homestead provides telemedicine/telehealth and residential treatment.
-Great Circle New Homestead provides activity therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents.
-Great Circle New Homestead also supports people with trauma and children/adolescents with serious emotional disturbance.
-Additional services provided at Great Circle New Homestead include integrated primary care services, case management and family psychoeducation.
+Great Circle New Homestead provides group therapy, trauma therapy and activity therapy to children / adolescents.
+Great Circle New Homestead also supports children/adolescents with serious emotional disturbance and people with trauma.
+Some other services available at Great Circle New Homestead include integrated primary care services, family psychoeducation and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.